pablocael/gpt-pdf-organizer/README.md

 ### Example of Output File Structure

-The above example is an theoretical output for classified files that uses only year and title in output filename, and content_type/topic/sub_topic as subfolders:
+The above example is an theoretical output for classified files that uses only year and title in output filename, and content_type/sub_topic as subfolders (this can be configured in config file):

 - Original Files:
 ```